nbatobs/BiofuelAiApiDemo/docs/AUTHENTICATION.md

-# Azure AD B2C Authentication Setup
+# Microsoft Entra External ID Authentication Setup

-This API uses Azure AD B2C as the Identity Provider (IDP) for authentication and authorization.
+This API uses Microsoft Entra External ID (formerly Azure AD B2C) as the Identity Provider (IDP) for authentication and authorization.

 ## Configuration Steps

-### 1. Azure B2C Setup
+### 1. Microsoft Entra External ID Setup

-Before running the API, you need to configure your Azure AD B2C tenant:
+Before running the API, you need to configure your Microsoft Entra External ID tenant:

-1. **Create an Azure AD B2C Tenant** (if not already done)
+1. **Create a Microsoft Entra External ID Tenant** (if not already done)
-   - Go to Azure Portal → Create a resource → Azure AD B2C
+   - Go to Azure Portal → Microsoft Entra External ID
-   - Follow the wizard to create your tenant
+   - Create your external tenant

 2. **Register the API Application**
-   - In your B2C tenant, go to "App registrations" → "New registration"
+   - In your External ID tenant, go to "App registrations" → "New registration"
    - Name: `BiofuelAiApi`
    - Supported account types: "Accounts in this organizational directory only"
    - Register the application